 Returning to the foreground of the fresco we see the figure of Peter, kneeling humbly accepting his commission from Christ.
 Peter’s kneeling position reminds us all that the Holy Father is what Pope Gregory the Great called “the Servant of the Servants of God”.
 We are reminded that the Holy Father is, above all else, the Vicar of Christ called to serve the Lord by leading His flock until His triumphant return.

 Behind Peter, we see the figure of St John – during the handing of the keys St John is praying!
 Praying for Peter!
-This is the example of the attitude of the Church.
-That, during these days, we remain in prayer asking Our Lord that He grants us the successor to Peter that He would choose.
-We pray, above all, that the Holy Spirit descends to enlighten the minds of the Cardinals as to the Lords will for the Church of our time.
+This is the example of the attitude of the Church because each day should pray for the intentions of the Holy Father as part of our morning prayer or our Rosary intentions.

 An Unbroken Link with Christ